- Flossing Effectiveness

 Best Dental Floss

-Now that you know the ins and outs of dental floss, you’ll be able to better choose the best floss.
+Now that you know the ins and outs of dental floss, you’ll be able to better choose the right floss for you.
 And here are some handpicked dental floss products that you should consider.

 If you have sensitive gums, this dental floss from Listerine might be a great option for you, thanks to its cushioned design.
 This soft woven floss comes in a mint-cinnamon flavor, which can help with curing bad breath.